- Application Deadline:

 Level and Duration of Funding

-The Targeted Grants to Institutes program provides funding for up to five years and up to $200,000 per year, which includes 20 percent per year in indirect costs to the institution.
+The Targeted Grants to Institutes program provides funding for up to three years and up to $250,000 per year, which includes up to 20 percent of direct costs per year in indirect costs to the institution, per the foundation’s indirect cost policy.
+Awards can begin no earlier than January 1, 2024, and must begin no later than July 1, 2024.
 Awards will not be considered for renewal.
-Awardees must reapply to the Targeted Grants to Institutes program for new funding for a period after their current award ends.
+Awardees can reapply to the Targeted Grants to Institutes program for new funding for a period after their current award ends.

 Applications may be submitted by established U.S. and foreign public and private educational and nonprofit institutes and research centers.
 The program is not intended to support institutes or centers whose main purpose is to provide a focal point for research of faculty at a specific university.
 This program will not support national labs, or the equivalent, with a primary focus on experiments.